steguiosaur/nvole/.github/README.md

 mode and look for the language server that suits your needs.

 > There will be several language servers which automatically install.
-> Go to `~/.config/nvim/lua/nvole/plugins/lsp/mason.lua` to edit or disable the listed servers.
+> Go to `~/.config/nvim/lua/nvole/plugins/mason.lua` to edit or disable the listed servers.

-Add new servers in `~/.config/nvim/lua/nvole/plugins/lsp/lspconfig.lua`.
+Add new servers in `~/.config/nvim/lua/nvole/plugins/lspconfig.lua`.

 ## :nut_and_bolt: Troubleshoot

 ### Mason ERROR Log: `Current platform is unsupported` in Termux

 The config does not guarantee several Language Server or other tooling to work on `ARM 64` architecture.
-Manual server installation is needed to make LSP work.
+Manual server installation is sometimes needed to make the LSP work.
 We'll take `clangd` and `rust-analyzer` as an example:

 - Install `clangd` using node package manager (requires `nodejs`): `npm i -g clangd`